Refugees documentary in frame for Berlin film fest prizes

-Julia Jentsch as the anguished expectant mother "24 Weeks" was also seen as a frontrunner.
+And Julia Jentsch as the anguished expectant mother in "24 Weeks" was seen among the frontrunners.

-And hotshot Polish director Tomasz Wasilewski, 35, garnered applause for "United States of Love", his portrait of the pivotal 1989-90 period in his country as told through four women, played by some of Poland's best-known stage actresses, at crossroads in their lives.
+Hotshot Polish director Tomasz Wasilewski, 35, garnered applause for "United States of Love", his portrait of the pivotal 1989-90 period in his country as told through four women, played by some of Poland's best-known theatre actresses, at crossroads in their lives.